yanzhuo2001/SI507_final_project/README.md

 # Aim of this project
 Search specific restaurants and filter out certain types of restaurants in Ann Arbor, Michigan.

+Display the result restaurants in the form of paginated list and user-interacted graph.

+Allow users to go to corresponding Yelp page directly by clicking names on the list or graph.

 # How to interact with the program.
 1. Run Yelp.py to get the json file ann_arbor_restaurants.json.
 (You may need to get a new Yelp API key by yourself and replace my key with it on the Yelp Developers website)
 2. Run graph_json.py to get the graph json file graph.json.